MichaelRushton/php-types/README.md

 ```

 \
-To return the underlying value, invoke the object as a function.
+Invoke the object as a function to return the underlying value.

 ```php
 $str = str('example')->toupper()();